sultan-sheryar-nasir/task-management-api/README.md

 4. Run the application: `npm run start:dev`

+### Postman Collection

+You can simply import the collection file src/utils/LiveEO.postman_collection.json in your postman

 ### Swagger Documentation

 Once the application is running, navigate to `/api` to access the Swagger documentation.
-Here, you can explore all available endpoints, their parameters, and make test requests.
+Here, you can explore all available endpoints, their parameters.
+Due to limited time swagger documentation is not so rich so I recommend considering Postman Collection which have all the endpoints with sample requests.

-### Postman Collection

-You can simply import the collection file src/utils/LiveEO.postman_collection.json in your postman

 ### API Endpoints